-Reactions to other postings

-Reference to personal experiences

-Links to relevant materials, videos, websites
+Reactions to other postings Reference to personal experiences Links to relevant materials, videos, websites

-5 responses written in conversation with brief essays posted by colleagues on CANVAS discussion board
+8 responses written in conversation with brief essays posted by colleagues on CANVAS discussion board

-At least five times during the semester, you should respond to and dialogue with a brief essay posted by a colleague.
-Responses must be posted by the time indicated by the instructor on the day before class and should be between 150 and 300 words long.
+At least eight times during the semester, you should respond to and dialogue with a brief essay posted by a colleague (10 points for each response).
+Responses must be posted by the time indicated by the instructor on the day before class and should be between 150 and 300 words in length.
+Students are encouraged to read all essays of fellow students.
+Additional responses meeting the criteria indicated will be taken into account at the end of the semester.